 STEP 5: Click Open Folder to display Working Set content and prepare for our next step:

-Notice that Remove renders the overlay icon Yellow; this is by design, since the target file is no longer in the Working Set and recognized as, Owned by the active Account.
+Notice that Remove renders the overlay icon Yellow; this is by design, since the target file is no longer in the Working Set.
 This changes the first time you execute a Managed Open operation using the Owner Account; on Save/ Close the file is added to the Hostlist/ Working Set and the overlay icon turns Red.

 STEP 6: Rename the folder C:\TestData to C:\TestData_old.
 We'll use this for reference.